 - Non-acute bursitis

 - DeQuervain’s Syndrome

-Regain use of your body, lessen the pain and make life fun again with physical therapy treatments that handle the problem for good, without drugs or surgery.
+Regain your body's use, lessen the pain, and make life fun again with physical therapy treatments that handle the problem for good, without drugs or surgery.
 Find out if soft tissue mobilization is the right option for you by calling our office today.

 Make sure you’re getting the quality care your body needs.
 Ensure your clinician is a licensed physical therapist or doctor.
-At Physical Medicine of Oklahoma, we have an entire team dedicated to helping patients who aren’t able to live life to the fullest due to injuries, disabilities, illness or diseases.
+At Physical Medicine of Oklahoma, we have an entire team dedicated to helping patients who cannot live life to the fullest due to injuries, disabilities, illness or diseases.

 Our specialists use specially designed instruments to perform precise stimulation to the connective tissue that has suffered trauma.
 What this does is help break down scar tissue, fascial restrictions, and other adhesions.
 This can help stimulate the body to use collagen to repair the affected area, and increase your range of motion again.